SNAPSHOT-India stocks, bonds, rupee, swap, call at 0755 GMT

 -------------------------------------

-The benchmark five-year swap rate steady at 7.87 percent, while the one-year rate down 1 bp at 8.44 percent.
+The benchmark five-year rate up 2 bps at 7.30 percent, while the one-year rate gains 1 basis point to 7.86 percent.

 CALL MONEY